Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 Batch will accept is `4 x <# cores per compute node>`.
 For instance, for a `STANDARD_F2` instance, because the virtual machine has 2 cores, the maximum allowable value for this property would be `8`.
+* (optional) `node_fill_type` is the task scheduling compute node fill type policy to apply. `pack`, which is the default, attempts to pack the maximum number of tasks on a node (controlled through `max_tasks_per_node` before scheduling tasks to another node). `spread` will schedule tasks evenly across compute nodes before packing.
 * (optional) `autoscale` designates the autoscale settings for the pool.
 If specified, the `vm_count` becomes the minimum number of virtual machines for each node type.